 Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer spans usually costing more.
 You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would have with a shorter span of time

 In addition to opting for the shorter lock period, there are more ways you can get the best rate.
-A larger down payment will result in a reduced interest rate, because you'll be starting out with more equity.
-You might opt to pay points to lower your interest rate for the loan term, meaning you pay more up front.
-For a lot of people, this is a good option..
+A larger down payment will give you a reduced interest rate, because you'll have a good deal of equity from the beginning.
+You may choose to pay points to improve your rate over the term of the loan, meaning you pay more initially.
+To many people, this is a good option..